-Mar 10:52 Go your way; your faith has made you whole.
+Mark 10:52 Go thy way; thy faith hath made thee whole.

-Alternative: Go away, your faith has rescued you.
+Go away, that faith yours has rescued you.

 It also emphasizes the idea that Christ does not heal us from his own power alone, but from our faith and desire to be healed.
 Faith is the part of the work that we must perform for ourselves.